 Thanks to the standard parabolic maximum principles, it is quite obvious that the solution $(u,v)$ to (\ref{16}) exists globally and is uniformly bounded \cite{CHS,CS}.
-It is well known that its positive homogeneous solutions $(\bar u,\bar v)$ is the global (exponential) attractor of (\ref{16}) in weak competition case $\frac{b_1}{b_2}>\frac{a_1}{a_2}>\frac{c_1}{c_2}$ \cite{CHS,DR}, and (\ref{16}) does not admit stable nonconstant steady states when $\Omega$ is convex \cite{KiW} or one of the diffusion rates $D_i$ is large \cite{DR,LN}.
+It is also known that the positive homogeneous solutions $(\bar u,\bar v)$ is the global (exponential) attractor of (\ref{16}) in weak competition case $\frac{b_1}{b_2}>\frac{a_1}{a_2}>\frac{c_1}{c_2}$ \cite{CHS,DR}, and (\ref{16}) does not admit nonconstant stable steady states when $\Omega$ is convex \cite{KiW} or one of the diffusion rates $D_i$ is large \cite{DR,LN}.
 On the other hand, the system admits nonconstant positive steady states when $\Omega$ is non--convex (e.g. of dumb--bell shaped) in the strong competition case $\frac{b_1}{b_2}<\frac{a_1}{a_2}<\frac{c_1}{c_2}$, with properly chosen (small) diffusion rates \cite{MM,MEF,MK,MNTT}.
 See \cite{LN,LN2,WGY} for further discussions on (\ref{16}).

-Though it is not entirely unrealistic to assume that mutually interacting species disperse over the habitat purely randomly, from the viewpoint of mathematical modeling, it is interesting and important to incorporate advection or cross--diffusion into system (\ref{16}), which accounts for the dispersal pressure due to population gradient of the intra-- and/or inter--species.
-On the other hand, one of the most interesting phenomena in ecological evolutions is the well observed segregation of competition species, i.e., some regions of the habitat are dominated by one species and the rest by the other, however in most cases, system (\ref{16}) inhibits the formations of nontrivial patterns such as boundary spikes, transition layers etc., which can be used to model the aforementioned segregation.
+Though it is not entirely unrealistic to assume that mutually interacting species disperse over the habitat purely randomly, from the viewpoint of mathematical modeling, it is interesting to incorporate advection or cross--diffusion into system (\ref{16}), which accounts for the dispersal pressure due to population gradient of the intra-- and/or inter--species.
+On the other hand, one of the most interesting phenomena in ecological evolution is the well--observed segregation of competing species, i.e., some regions of the habitat are dominated by one species and the rest by the other; however, in most cases system (\ref{16}) inhibits the formation of nontrivial patterns such as boundary spikes, transition layers etc., which can be used to model the aforementioned segregation.
 For this purpose, the following model with advection was proposed and studied in \cite{WGY}